 The first principle to remember when designing your career is revealed in the present tense.
 Do not write “I’m going.”
 Instead, write “I”.
 Then enter a date when you plan to understand that vision.
 You should determine this date three to five years in the future.

-The vision itself should have seven separate statements, when combined, create a complete and balanced vision of your professional future.
+The vision itself should have seven separate statements, and when combined, create a complete and balanced vision of your professional future.
 You can always add another statement to reflect your personal outlook outside your professional success, but this article focuses only on areas that will be considered for a full career perspective.
 Some researchers say, there are seven fields to use a glossary: IAMSPCL or, “I’m Space.”
 It’s a little silly, but it’s easy to remember and reflects how it makes everyone’s career stand unique.

 I – Interest and Art Are you interested This is mostly considered to be the completion of professional goals, but it is actually only a small part.
 If you are successful in achieving a title, position, or role that suits your interests, then you certainly will not be happy.

 A. – Advancement.
-Once you achieve your career outlook, how will it set you for further progress or development?
+Once you achieve your career outlook, how will it set you up for further progress or development?
 Have you reached the end of your career?
 Probably not.
 Write a statement describing your options on the date you gained your views.

 M – money.
 This one really is more than your paycheck.
-Know what your financial needs are and disclose them in terms of total compensation package In my experience, folks consider this one of the first of their most important areas.
-However, after drafting a career outlook, they realized that financial goals themselves resulted in success in other areas as a purpose rather.
+Know what your financial needs are and disclose them in terms of your total compensation package In my experience, folks consider this one of the first of their most important areas.
+However, after drafting a career outlook, they realized that financial goals themselves resulted in success in other areas as purpose rather.
 If you do what you want to do, you work hard, succeed and follow the money.
 Of course, you already have to pay the bill.

 S – Security Please ignore this section at your risk!
 Want to work up a Silicon Valley startup?
 Great, but you should admit that the security of the job is not going to be high.
 How Safe and Stable Do You Want?
-Some carriers and businesses have long been and probably have a long way to go.
+Some careers and businesses have long been and probably have a long way to go.
 However, technology and other interrupting forces are rapidly changing landscapes.
 Creating a clear statement here will help you manage the risk.

 P – People and Philosophy What kind of people do you want to work with?
 What are the organization’s culture and values you choose to join?
 We have reached the age of enlightened capitalism where the purpose of an organization and some of the others is as important as a compensation package.
-For the entrepreneur to build, be clear about the firm that you want to take part.
+For the entrepreneur to build, be clear about the firm in which you want to take part.

-The brief opinion consists of several words like this
+The brief opinion consists of several words

 Make people happy.